What to Know Before You Hike the Grand Canyon

 For an unforgettable trek to the canyon floor — and one that doesn’t require hauling a ton of gear on your back — make reservations at historic Phantom Ranch.
 The rustic stone-and-wood cabins date to the 1920s and are the only below-rim lodging.
-Four dormitories sleep 10 each and are designated male and female; smaller cabins sleep four to 10.
-And all provide clean bedding and towels.
-There’s even a canteen serving breakfast and dinner with hiking necessities, snacks, and beverages available for purchase.
+All provide clean bedding and towels.
+There’s even a canteen serving breakfast and dinner with hiking necessities, snacks, and beverages available for purchase to go.
 But reservations are required for food purchases at the canteen.

 Some other basics to know before hiking the canyon:

 - Always have a solid plan.
 Don’t forget to tell people where you are going and stay with that plan.
 Don’t hike alone.